joe7575/techage/manuals/manual_ta3_EN.md

 In private mode, the terminal can only be used by players who can build at this location, i.e. who have protection rights.

 In public mode, all players can use the preconfigured keys.

+You can switch to BASIC mode using the open-ended wrench menu.
+You can find more information about BASIC mode [here](https://github.com/joe7575/techage/tree/master/manuals/ta3_terminal.md)

 [ta3_terminal|image]